hashkat/hashkat/docs/tutorial04.md

 ## Example - Other Twitter Suggest Models

 We shall now run a twitter suggest follow model network simulation with out implementing the Barabasi configuration.
-The INFILE.yaml file that we will use in this simulation will be the exact same as the one used in the Classic Barabasi example, except that *use_barabasi* will be turned off of course, and the *Standard* agent types will now have a follow rate of 0.001.
-As explained above, the max_real time for this simulation will also be one day.
+This can be done by simply going into our INFILE.yaml file and inputting 'false' for  *use_barabasi*, and giving the *Standard* agent types a follow rate, which will be 0.01 again for this tutorial.
-The files that were used in this example can be found for reference in the examples directory in hashkat under the title *tutorial05_other*.
+The files that were used in this example can be found for reference in the tutorials directory in hashkat under the title *tutorial04_other*.
-You can also view the input file used for this example [here](https://github.com/hashkat/hashkat/blob/master/examples/tutorial05_other/INFILE.yaml).
+You can also view the input file used for this example [here](https://github.com/hashkat/hashkat/blob/master/tutorials/tutorial04_other/INFILE.yaml).

+A visualization of this simulation is shown below:

 ## Next Steps